apmcleod/met-align/README.md

  * `-b INT` = Use INT as the beam size.
  * `-v INT` = Use INT as the voice beam size.
  * `-E FILE` = Print out the evaluation for each hypothesis as well with the given FILE as ground truth.
  * `-a FILE` = Search recursively under the given FILE for anacrusis files.
-See (Anacrusis Files)[#Anacrusis-Files] for information about the anacrusis file format.
+See [Anacrusis Files](#Anacrusis-Files) for information about the anacrusis file format.

  Usage examples: